Prag8855/aab/content/glossary/﻿Hausordnung.md

 ---
-Title: What is the ﻿Hausordnung?
+Title: What is the Hausordnung?
-German_term: ﻿Hausordnung
+German_term: Hausordnung
 English_term: Building rules
 Description:
 Date_created: 2021-06-22